UstadMobile/RESPECT-Requirements/README.md

 # RESPECT Requirements

-RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of requirements (including the use of existing open-standard edtech APIs) for edtech apps to deliver a high quality experience in Low and Middle Income Country (LMIC) markets.
+RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of technical requirements (including the use of existing open-standard edtech APIs) for edtech apps to deliver a high quality experience in Low and Middle Income Country (LMIC) markets.

 Teachers/students/education institutions using apps that meet the RESPECT requirements can:
 * Use one account to access any RESPECT compliant app